Stocks mostly climb, except tech, as inflation worries ease - WTMJ

 AP Business Writers

-Major U.S. indexes are moving higher Wednesday as stability in the bond market translates into gains for stocks.
+A benign reading on inflation helped spur stocks on Wall Street broadly higher, sending the Dow Jones Industrial Average to an all-time high.

+The S&P 500 rose 0.6%, led by gains in energy and financial stocks.
+Technology companies fell, giving back some of their gains from a big rally a day earlier.
+The tech-heavy Nasdaq posted a small loss after an early gain faded.

-A key measure of inflation was lower than expected last month, helping to calm investors who had worried that prices could rise too quickly as the economy recovers.
+A key measure of inflation at the consumer level came in lower than expected last month, helping to calm investors who had worried that prices could rise too quickly as the economy recovers.
+Treasury yields fell broadly following the report, including the benchmark 10-year Treasury note, which influences interest rates on mortgages and other consumer loans.

 Bond yields rose sharply over the past month due to expectations for faster growth and the inflation that could follow.
 The fall in bond prices attracted investors reluctant to pay high prices for stocks, especially tech stocks that looked most expensive.

-“It’s clear that investors expect there to be a bump in inflation in the short term, but the long-term view is pretty benign,” Nixon said.
-“Investors are coming around to the view that it’s not a bad backdrop for risk assets.”
+“It’s clear that investors expect there to be a bump in inflation in the short term, but the long-term view is pretty benign,” said Katie Nixon, chief investment officer at Northern Trust Wealth Management.

 Markets have benefited from calmer bond trading the last few days.
 The yield on the 10-year Treasury note fell to 1.52% on Wednesday.
 It hit 1.60% late last week, which led to a sell-off in stocks.

-Investors are are also closely watching Washington and betting the latest $1.9 trillion in government stimulus will help lift the U.S. economy out of its coronavirus-induced malaise.
-The package set for final approval in the U.S. House on Wednesday provides direct payments of up to $1,400 for most Americans and extends emergency unemployment benefits to support consumer spending, the economy’s main engine.
+Investors are also betting the latest $1.9 trillion in government stimulus will help lift the U.S. economy out of its coronavirus-induced malaise.
+The House approved the sweeping pandemic relief package over Republican opposition on Wednesday, sending it to President Joe Biden to be signed into law.
+The package would provide $1,400 checks for most Americans and direct billions of dollars to schools, state and local governments, and businesses.

 Banks were among the biggest gainers.
-JPMorgan rose 2% and Citigroup climbed 3.1%.
-More than 80% of companies in the S&P 500 notched gains.
+JPMorgan rose 2.2%, Bank of America gained 2.9% and Citigroup climbed 3.9%.
+More than 75% of companies in the S&P 500 notched gains.

 Technology stocks lagged the broader market.
-Apple was down 0.7% and Microsoft slid 0.5%
+Apple fell 0.9% and Microsoft slid 0.6%

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.